ABird2918/Pi-in-da-ski/README.md

 * Mar Week 3: Added battery slot to Flexy Clamp and
 * Mar Week 4: Printed out Flexy Clamp and the final ball desing, as well as
 * Apr Week 1: SPRING BREAK!
-* Apr Week 2: Hollowed Out Foam Ball to Fit Inner Ball and
+* Apr Week 2: Hollowed put foam ball to fit inner ball and
 * Apr Week 3:
 * Apr Week 4:
 * May Week 1: